 - Still current at: 29 November 2023

-Avoid non-essential travel in the provinces of Cabinda, Lunda Norte and Lunda Sul due to the risk of civil unrest and violent crime (level 3 of 4).
+Avoid non-essential travel to the provinces of Cabinda, Lunda Norte and Lunda Sul due to the risk of civil unrest and violent crime (level 3 of 4).

-Exercise increased caution elsewhere in Angola due to violent crime.View Larger Map Close/Open map
+Exercise increased caution elsewhere in Angola due to violent crime (level 2 of 4).View Larger Map Close/Open map

-There is a high level of violent crime in Angola, especially in the capital Luanda.
+There is a high level of crime in Angola, especially in the capital Luanda, and often involve violence.
 Armed robbery, assault, carjackings and muggings are common.
 Incidents of rape have occurred.
 Armed criminals target stationary or slow-moving cars for smash and grab robberies.
 Incidents can occur at any time of the day but are more prevalent at night.
 Areas frequented by foreigners are particular targets.

 New Zealanders are advised not to travel outside the capital Luanda unless you have made adequate security arrangements with a reliable organisation that is familiar with local conditions.
 Avoid use of public transportation, including “candongueiros” or “taxistas” (multi-passenger vans).

 Kidnappings have occurred Angola, including in and around Luanda, victims are usually foreigners.
 They are often taken from their vehicle by criminals motivated by financial gain through ransom demands.
 Be wary of any attempts to stop your vehicle.

 Demonstrations, protests and strikes occur from time to time in Angola, including in Luanda.
-New Zealanders in Angola are advised to avoid all demonstrations, protests and large public gatherings as even those intended as peaceful have the potential to turn violent.
+New Zealanders in Angola are advised to avoid all demonstrations, protests and large public gatherings as even those intended as peaceful have the potential to turn violent with little warning.
 Monitor local media and follow advice or instructions from any local authorities.